The claim that alcohol kills brain cells has been around forever, but is there any truth to it?

 The good news?
 When you give up alcohol, difficulties with memory and concentration will improve significantly.

-A small percentage of alcoholics develop Wernicke-Korsakoff syndrome, a debilitating brain disease that can severely impact memory.
+A small percentage of alcoholics develop Wernicke-Korsakoff Syndrome (WKS), a debilitating brain disease that can severely impact memory.
 The disease is caused by a lack of thiamine, which is common among alcoholics.

 What are Safe Drinking Levels?

 True “low risk” drinking is defined by the National Institute on Alcohol Abuse and Alcoholism as no more than three drinks on any single day and no more than seven drinks per week for women and no more than four drinks on any single day and no more than 14 drinks per week for men.